glklimmer/bevy_behave/README.md

 // the tree definition (which is cloneable).
 // and in theory, able to be loaded from an asset file (unimplemented).
-// when added to the BehaveTree component, this gets transformed internally to hold state etc. let tree = tree! {
+// when added to the BehaveTree component, this gets transformed internally to hold state etc.
-    Behave::Forever => {
-        // Run children in sequence until one fails Behave::Sequence => {
-            // Spawn with any normal components that will control the target entity:
-            Behave::dynamic_spawn((
-                Name::new("Wait until player is near"),
-                WaitUntilPlayerIsNear{player_entity}
-            )),
+//
+// These trees are `ego_tree::Tree<Behave>` if you want to construct them manually.
+// Conventient macro usage shown below.
+//
+// Breaking it into two trees and composing, just to show how it's done. let chase_subtree = behave! {
     Behave::Sequence => {
         Behave::dynamic_spawn((
             Name::new("Move towards player while in range"),
             MoveTowardsPlayer{player_entity, speed: 100.0}
         )),
         // MoveTowardsPlayer suceeds if we catch them, in which randomize our colour.
         // This uses a trigger to take an action without spawning an entity.
         Behave::trigger_req(RandomizeColour),
         // then have a nap (pause execution of the tree)
         // NB: this only runs if the trigger_req was successful, since it's in a Sequence.
         Behave::Wait(5.0),
     }
+};

+let tree = behave! {
+    Behave::Forever => {
+        // Run children in sequence until one fails Behave::Sequence => {
+            // WAIT FOR THE PLAYER TO GET CLOSE
+            // Spawn with any normal components that will control the target entity:
+            Behave::dynamic_spawn((
+                Name::new("Wait until player is near"),
+                WaitUntilPlayerIsNear{player_entity}
+            )),
+            // CHASE THE PLAYER
+            @ chase_subtree
         }
     }
 };